Paraguaçu River

-The Paraguaçu River (Rio Paraguaçu) is a river in Bahia state of eastern Brazil.
+The Paraguaçu River (Rio Paraguaçu) is a river in Bahia state, located in eastern Brazil.
 It runs 500 km from the Chapada Diamantina highlands of central Bahia to its mouth at the Baía de Todos os Santos.
-The Paraguaçu is the largest river entirely within Bahia.
+The Paraguaçu River is the largest river entirely within Bahia.
 Its banks are fertile and the cities at its mouth are navigable.
-It was a main route of transportation and communication of the entire region both in the pre-Colonial and Portuguese Colonial period.
+It served as a main route of transportation and communication of the entire region both in the pre-Colonial and Portuguese Colonial period.
 Its lower reaches are home to the Baía do Iguape Marine Extractive Reserve, created in 2000.

 Etymology

 The word "Paraguaçu" is of Tupi language origin and means "great river".
 It is a combination of the words "pará", meaning river; and "gûasu", meaning great.
 In the colonial period it was variously spelled as Paraguaçu, Paraoçu, Paraossu, Peroguaçu, Perasu, Peoassu, or Peruassu.

 Course

 The Paraguaçu River originates in the Chapada Diamantina highlands of central Bahia following the chain of mountains called Sincura and flows east 500 km to empty into the Baía de Todos os Santos.
 Its course can be divided into two region: the sertão at its upper course and the Recôncavo at its lower course.

 The Paraguaçu supports cattle farms in the dry sertão region.
 In the past the river was a transport point for cattle from the wider sertão regions of Bahia and Minas Gerais.
 Tropeiros, cattle drivers of the sertão region, built shelters for rest along the region.
 Farmers built small chapels dedicated to patron saints of the region.

 The lower reaches of the Paraguaçu cross the Recôncavo, a fertile region that supported sugar cane and tobacco plantation.
 These were accompanied by sugar mills and cigar factories.
 The Recôncavo contained the largest population of African slaves in the early Portuguese colonial period; the region remained a center of slavery until the abolition of slavery in 1888.
 The lower reaches of the river is rich in convents and churches of the colonial period, notably in São Félix, Cachoeira, and Maragojipe.